siriusastrebe/syc/README.md

     // Client side setup
     var socket = io.connect();
     Syc.connect(socket, callback);

-    // Client side setup
-    var socket = io.connect();
+Now syc will be able to sync variables with this client.
+Alternatively, you can provide a callback:

     Syc.connect(socket, function () {
         alert(Syc.list('name').hello)
     });

-Now syc will be able to sync variables with this client.
 The callback will be called after Syc has connected and received up to date data.

 ## One-way Variables (Server side)